jn-macleod/jn-macleod/README.md

 ### Hi there 👋

-:ocean:&#8193; I'm Johanna MacLeod, a full-stack developer currently working out of Montreal, Quebec.
+:ocean:&#8193; I'm Johanna MacLeod, a software developer currently working out of Montreal, Quebec.

 🌱&#8193; Lately, I've been working on and learning Next.js, Swift/iOS, and taken a look at Matoko.